Vol. I, No. 1 · San Francisco

 A tap on the shoulder.

-Tells Poke the moment a new message lands, so it can bring an important thread to your attention without being asked.
+Tells the assistant the moment a new message lands, so it can bring an important thread to your attention without being asked.
 Delivery rules, quiet hours, and per-sender filters keep the volume civilised.

 Soon draft_and_send